codevakure/LibreChat/docs/features/tools/sql_query.md

 - Initial release with PostgreSQL, MySQL, and SQL Server support
 - Security-first design with query restrictions
 - Automatic query limits and connection pooling
-- Integration with LibreChat agent system
+- Integration with Pleach agent system

 ## Contributing

 To contribute improvements to the SQL Query tool:

-1. Follow LibreChat's contribution guidelines
+1. Follow Pleach's contribution guidelines
 2. Test changes against all supported database types
 3. Ensure security measures remain intact
 4. Update documentation for any new features

 ## License

-This tool is part of LibreChat and follows the same licensing terms.
+This tool is part of Pleach and follows the same licensing terms.